rpm2003rpm/vagen/README.md

 Although usable, the current development status is beta.
 There are several things that still need to be done:

 * Improve the test bench of the code vagen/tb.py.
-* Modify the code so WaitUs and WaitSignal can be used inside While, If, Case, Repeat and For when these conditions are inside a sequence.
 * Write a documentation.
-* the mark() method can't be called inside a If or Case otherwise the transitions in the MARK pin and the equations will be misaligned